A First-Timer’s Chicago Travel Guide

 Navy Pier

-This entertainment hub offers everything from Ferris wheel rides and boat tours to restaurants with stunning lake views.
-It's one of the best places to visit in Chicago for family fun and live performances.
+This entertainment hub is perfect for family fun and live performances.
+And why not?
+It offers everything from Ferris wheel rides and boat tours to restaurants with stunning lake views.

 Willis Tower Skydeck